Commonhold explained: What it is and what it means for leaseholders (2025 update)

 Will commonhold flats be worth more?

-Yes, we expect that over time commonhold properties will be priced higher than leasehold ones.
+It’s too early to say however we would expect that over time commonhold properties will be priced higher than leasehold ones.

 Can I convert my leasehold building to commonhold?